Nanqiaosi station

 Nanqiaosi station (南桥寺站 (Nánqiáosì zhàn)) is a station on Loop line of Chongqing Rail Transit in Chongqing municipality, China.
 It is located in Jiangbei District and opened as an infill station in 2019.

 Station structure

 There are 2 island platforms at this station, located separately on two floors.
-On each floor, only one side of the platform is used for local trains to stop, while express trains passing through the other side.
+On each floor, only one side of the platform is used for local trains to stop, while express trains pass through the other side.